 I Am: The Project

-7 weeks intense workshop covering crime and consequences in a very unique way.
+7 sessions in this intense workshop covering crime and consequences in a very unique way.
 The workshop is a PowerPoint presentation based on the novel written by Stephen titled I’m a Gun.
 The workshop analyses the perceptions of life through the eyes of those on the streets, the many factors that lead to trauma and anti-social behaviour and its effects, street culture and violent crime on individuals, families, relationships, and communities.
 This workshop gives an in-depth physiological and psychological look into street culture.

 Click here to watch the trailer of the 3D animation based on the book titled I’m a Gun, and to read the breakdown of the project, which consists of the book, 3D animation, and workshop; and read the outline, aims, outcomes and testimonials.

 The participants will watch the documentary, then with Stephen, they will discuss the issues currently faced and solutions.
 This section of the workshop is very interactive.